 All Vomo's digs have simple mod-Fijian styling, ensuite showers and spa baths.
 If views are your bag, aim for the lofty, more private Hillside Villas.
 We like the ocean-hugging Beachfront Villas best though, with some interconnecting options and outdoor dining decks and sunloungers just a sashay from the sea.
 Families or friends can take their pick from the luxe three-bedroom Royal Villa or four-bedroom Residence, which both boast kitchens and private pools.
 The 28 standard villas each sleep two adults and two children.

-The sleek, spacious outdoor pool is flanked by Vomo's Reef Restaurant and Vuda Bar with inviting contemporary loungers for soaking up sun and sea views, and chic white parasols if you need shade.
+The sleek, spacious main outdoor pool is flanked by Vomo's Reef Restaurant and Vuda Bar with inviting contemporary loungers for soaking up sun and sea views, and chic white parasols if you need shade.
+There’s also an adult-only infinity pool in beach club the Rocks; it has submerged in-pool seating and is flanked by a sea-view terrace topped with sunloungers and daybeds.

 Kui Spa has two couples' treatment rooms, outdoor rainshowers and tempting Sodashi treatments carried out by skilled Thai therapists.
 Facials with marine plants and Himalayan salts, algae and green tea-infused body treatments, head-to-toe massages and mani-pedis round off the indulgent menu, and signature treatments are designed to lull guests into deep relaxation.
 Packages and in-villa treatments are available too.